Samantha Harris is very interested in the Chinese zodiac, and she enjoys sharing information about it.

-Horse years are great years to maintain a routine and strengthen relationships.
-However, it's not such a great time to start anything new.
-It is important to be honest during these years as secrets are often exposed.
-Normally, horse years are filled with passion and romance, but beware of fire horse years as they can be quite chaotic and are considered bad luck years.
+Horse years are great years to maintain routine and strengthen relationships.
+Conversely, it's not such a great time to start anything new.
+It is important to be honest during these years, as secrets are often exposed.
+Normally, horse years are filled with passion and romance, but beware of fire horse years, which can be quite chaotic and are considered bad luck years.

 25 Jan, 1906 - 12 Feb, 1907

 15 Feb, 1942 - 23 Jan, 1943

 3 Feb, 1954 - 23 Jan, 1955

 These stylish people are as active, energetic, and strong-willed as their animal counterparts.
 They are smart, sexy, and skillful at what they do.
 At times, they can be a bit intolerant and judgmental of others, but they are incredibly sociable.
 They are also dependable, helpful, and trustworthy—and expect the same from others.

 Horses love to gossip and chat—and are terrible at keeping secrets.
 They are quite eloquent speakers.
 They can perceive what you are going to say before you say it and can summarize your thoughts even better than you can.
 They have a great sense of humour and no problems addressing a crowd.

 Horses use every opportunity afforded them to express their individuality, but easily become distracted.
 They have a hard time focusing on the future because long-term plans tend to bore them.